 Please read this post in the forums for more details:

-#4 Updated by Pavol Murin almost 11 years ago
+#4 Updated by Pavol Murin about 11 years ago

 I already took a look - I still have a few problems, unfortunately,